toby-j-77/BoM_temperature_viewer_app/README.md

 (For more information on how this works, refer to the document **split_fill_function.qmd** under the **App_planning** folder.)

+Note: If any option other than **None** is selected for the running average, then the linear trendline will not be displayed for the **Temperature Timeseries** plot.

 ### Display Linear Trendline?

 This input has 2 options, and affects **all plots except Mean Monthly